 In this series, I dig a little deeper into the meaning of psychological terms.
-This week's term: Autonomy While autonomy falls more under the umbrella of philosophy than psychology, it also has significant implications when it comes to mental health and mental health care.
-The philosopher Immanuel Kant identified several key elements of autonomy, including both … Continue reading What is… Autonomy
+This week's term is autonomy.
+While autonomy falls more under the umbrella of philosophy than psychology, it also has significant implications when it comes to mental health and mental health care.
+The philosopher Immanuel Kant identified several key elements of autonomy,… Continue reading What is… Autonomy

 How do issues like paternalism vs. autonomy affect the experience of being hospitalized on the psych ward?